cavaunpeu/willwolf.io-source/content/life/my-open-source-machine-learning-masters-in-casablanca-morocco.md

 ## Why Am I Doing This?

 I want to become more of a technical expert in machine learning.
-I want to use this expertise to solve real-world problems that actually matter (moving the field forward on purely theoretical grounds is less interesting to me).
+I want to use this expertise to solve real-world problems that actually matter.

 To this end, I see two main roads: a traditional graduate program, and the OSMLM.